simple-crypto/simple-website/simple_crypto/content/sponsors.md

 Monetary sponsoring can be (in parts) replaced by other contributions (e.g., in-kind).
 Those cases are discussed by the association board.
-The yearly gold sponsoring can be replaced by a single-short gold sponsoring upon request.
+The yearly gold sponsoring can be replaced by a single-shot gold sponsoring upon request.

 # Current sponsors